PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-12 05:16:13
+Last updated: 2024-04-12 05:16:46
-Random Quote: So that's it?
-A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky
+Random Quote: Robin, I'm his best friend, that's a commitment.
+Girlfriend, that's like a bad flu.
+Out of your system after a couple of weeks in bed. - Barney Stinson